 What is the Khapra Beetle?

 The Khapra Beetle (Trogoderma granarium) is a pest that poses a major biosecurity risk to Australian grains, feeding directly on stored grain and dry foodstuffs.
-It can cause an extreme amount of damage, whilst also infesting goods with larval skins and hairs that are difficult to remove from transport vessels.
+It can cause an extreme amount of damage to products themselves, whilst also infesting goods with larval skins and hairs that are difficult to remove from transport vessels.

 Be careful that you don’t confuse the Khapra Beetle with the warehouse beetle (Trogoderma variabile) and the native Trogoderma species.